libratom/libratom/README.md

 All remaining examples are presented with verbosity level 1 enabled.

-To use a different entity model, use the --spacy-model flag.
+To use the latest version of a different entity model, use the --spacy-model flag.
 The following example directs the tool to use the multi-language model:

 ```shell
 (venv) user@host:~$ ratom entities -pv --spacy-model xx_ent_wiki_sm /path/to/PST-or-mbox-file-or-directory